2022 will be the year we see the demise of third-party cookies on Google. So how will these changes impact your marketing efforts and success?

 Not all cookies are created equal

-Consumers have been pushing tech providers for increased data privacy since 2020 and Google have now joined Safari and Firefox in implementing anti-tracking policies.
+Consumers have been pushing tech providers for increased data privacy since 2020 and Google has now joined Safari and Firefox in implementing anti-tracking policies.
 From the end of 2023, Google will no longer use third-party cookies as a means of tracking web users’ behaviour.

 Whilst advertisers adore cookies, for the consumer they leave a bitter taste.
 In the era of GDPR when we believe our data is protected, the thought of our browsing history being available to unknown entities is not acceptable to many.